He has told you, O mortal, what is good,

 In September 2023, we wrote to political representatives about our concerns regarding emergency housing and deeply affordable housing.
 For more information about housing click here.
 We invited people to join us in expressing concern.

 One area that income is inadequate to meet basic needs is if a person or family is in receipt of the provincial government’s income assistance.
-Basic social assistance rates have not changed since the 2021-22 budget despite increasing inflation.
-In the fall of 2023, Grace wrote to the Premier and government ministers to increase these rates.
+Basic social assistance rates had not changed since the 2021-22 budget despite increasing inflation.
+In the fall of 2023, Grace wrote to the Premier and government ministers to increase these rates and urged its members to do so.
 Click here for more information.
-The 2024-25 budget did not increase basic rates.
-People were asked to join our campaign for higher basic income assistance rates.
+The 2024-25 budget did not increase basic rates but in March 2024, the Premier indicated that social assistance rates employment support and income assistance recipients, including people receiving the Income Assistance Disability Supplement, would receive a 2.5 per cent increase to the standard household rate and dependent allowance starting July 1, 2024 with a retroactive payment to April 1, 2024.
+Starting January 1, 2025, all income assistance streams will be indexed annually based on the consumer price index (CPI).
+However, the announced increase did not come close to covering inflation experienced between the 2021-22 budget and 2024.